eaglerock1337/marks.dev/site/storytime.md

 One particular user by the name of Jeffery called up the help desk as a new hire who couldn't log on to his new laptop.
 I start to troubleshoot the issue with him and, in a practice that was standard at the time but would make me cringe today, I requested his password as given to him in the package and attempted to log on with his account on our test server.

-The email accounts for this company were `lastname.firstname@company.com`, so enter his username as normal.
+The email accounts for this company were `lastname.firstname@company.com`, so I enter his username as normal.
 Assuming this guy's last name was Smith, and assuming we are in the movie Office Space, it would've been `smith.jeffery@initech.com`.
 I then enter his password and was able to log in successfully.

 At this point I'm confused, and say out loud on the call, "Huh, the login worked on my side...not sure what's going on."
-Jeffrey then exclaims, "OH!
+Jeffery then exclaims, "OH!
 I know what's wrong!
 I've been spelling my name as J-E-F-F-R-E-Y." I then say, "Oh, is your name misspelled?
 I should be able to get that fixed for you."

 This guy's response absolutely floored me, that to this day, I still don't believe it.
 Here it is, in verbatim:

 >"No, my name is spelled correctly.
-However, most people spell Jeffrey with R-E-Y, and so I type it like that because I figured it would log me on better that way."
+However, most people spell Jeffrey with R-E-Y, so I type it like that because it would log me on better that way."

 At this point, with my head *literally* in my hands, I have to ask this guy, "Can you please try spelling your name correctly?"
 After a few seconds, he remarks "Yes!
 That worked!
 Thanks so much for your help!"